nokuzotha-nkiwane/Virolocate/docs/usage.md

 ## Introduction

-**nokuzotha-nkiwane/Virolocate** is a Nextflow pipeline for genomic data analysis of metatranscriptomic Next Generation Sequencing data.
+**Virolocate** is a Nextflow pipeline for genomic data analysis of metatranscriptomic Next Generation Sequencing data.

 ## Dataset